Azure DDoS Protection Standard overview

-Microsoft’s DDoS Protection service monitors actual traffic utilization and constantly compares it against the thresholds defined in the DDoS Policy.
-When that traffic threshold is exceeded, then DDoS mitigation is initiated automatically.
+DDoS Protection Standard monitors actual traffic utilization and constantly compares it against the thresholds defined in the DDoS Policy.
+When the traffic threshold is exceeded, DDoS mitigation is initiated automatically.
 When traffic returns below the threshold, the mitigation is removed.

-During mitigation, traffic towards the protected resource is redirected by the DDoS Protection service and several checks are performed.
-These checks generally perform the following function:
+During mitigation, traffic sent to the protected resource is redirected by the DDoS protection service and several checks are performed, such as the following checks:

-- Interact with the client to determine if it is potentially a spoofed packet (e.g: SYN Auth or SYN Cookie or by dropping a packet for the source to retransmit it).
+- Interact with the client to determine if the traffic is potentially a spoofed packet (e.g: SYN Auth or SYN Cookie or by dropping a packet for the source to retransmit it).

-The DDoS Protection blocks attack traffic and forward remaining traffic to intended destination.
+DDoS protection blocks attack traffic and forwards the remaining traffic to its intended destination.
 Within a few minutes of attack detection, you are notified using Azure Monitor metrics.
 By configuring logging on DDoS Protection Standard telemetry, you can write the logs to available options for future analysis.
-Metric data in Azure Monitor for DDoS Protection Standard is currently retained for 30 days.
+Metric data in Azure Monitor for DDoS Protection Standard is retained for 30 days.